cyberbotics/webots-doc/guide/webots-devices.md

 **Keywords**: Sick LMS 291, Lidar, 3-wheeled robot, lidar plot

 ![sick.png](images/sick.png) In this example, a 3-wheeled robot mounted with a `Sick LMS 291` lidar sensor moves through an area with obstacles.
-The robot use the lidar response to avoid collisions.
+The robot use the lidar depth output to avoid collisions.
-The lidar response is also plot into a `Display` device.
+The lidar depth output is also plot into a `Display` device.

 ### speaker.wbt